open-sauced/intro/docs/CONTRIBUTING.md

 ## Using Markdown for This Project

-We have a [style guide](https://github.com/open-sauced/pizza-verse/blob/main/style-guide.md) to use Markdown for our projects.
-So, when contributing to this project, you must follow this convention.
+When contributing to this project, you must follow our Markdown convention below:

-### Markdown Basics

-Markdown is a lightweight and easy-to-use markup language that allows you to format text in a readable and visually appealing way.

-Below are some Markdown elements that you will commonly use in this project with examples, following our style guide:

-#### 1. Headings
+### 1. Headings

 Use the hash (`#`) symbol to create headings (titles and subtitles).
 There are six levels of section headings, and the number of symbols indicates the heading level.